ljcucc/my-math-note/README.md

 this math note is applied to the template: https://github.com/ljcucc/math_note_template

+## Notetaking style

+This note is taken by a conversational way, two character talking to each other. chapter are categorized by subject, and sections are categorized by topics, instead of struct contents.

+Each section or subsection is separated as much as possible to help with organization and categorization.
+But I still hope that the topics can be connected or referenced to each other at some level.
+(Like each episode of a cartoon)

+Used font: [LXGW WenKai TC](https://fonts.google.com/?query=LXGW) (to match the handwriting styles I expected that I used to be writing.)

+## Get Started

 To use it, start clone the `math_note_template`, and clone this note inside `math_note_template`, then rename it to `pages`.

 ```bash